unode/deep-learning-intro/_episodes/02-keras.md

 We do this by instantiating a `keras.Input` class and tell it how big our input is.

 ~~~
-# Make sure keras is imported
-from tensorflow import keras

 inputs = keras.Input(shape=X_train.shape[1])
 ~~~
 {:.language-python}